epinna/weevely3/README.md

 **Agent**

-The agent is a small, polymorphic PHP script which is hardly detectable by AV software, and the communication between the client and the agent is obfuscated within HTTP requests.
+The agent is a small, polymorphic PHP script hardly detected by AV and the communication protocol is obfuscated within HTTP requests.

 **Modules**